strdr4605/strdr4605.github.io/README.md

 - `20.12.2018–PRESENT` **[GoParrot.ai](https://www.goparrot.ai/)** | Online Ordering Platform on _Microservices Architecture_
 I am responsible for a white-label mobile product with 7+ apps.
-My team and I work on a new version of the Platform using _React-Native_/_ReactJS_ with 40%+ code shared between mobile and web.
+My team and I work on a new version of the Platform using _React Native_/_ReactJS_ with 40%+ code shared between mobile and web.
 I worked on a service that synchronize database with partners _APIs_ and reduced manual work from 1 week to 15 minutes.

 > A big part of my professional experience comes from **35 Hackathons** where I developed front-end/back-end/mobile apps and games.
 Also, I contribute to some open-source projects.